VGoku/my-read-only/README.md

 MIT – because letting people legally copy your bugs is a beautiful thing.
 Bob went to the store.
 Bob got back from the store.
 Once Bob back home, he put everything away.
 Then he sat down on the couch with a cold beer, to watch his favorite program on TV.
+Once his show was over with, he almost forgot to feed the dog.
+He grabs sparky his bowl of water and food, placing it gently down on the kitchen floor.